Nilotinib is a targeted cancer drug. It is also known as Tasigna. It is a treatment for chronic myeloid leukaemia (CML).

 How does nilotinib work?

-Ninotinib is a type of biological therapy called a tyrosine kinase inhibitor (TKI).
-Tyrosine kinases are proteins that act as chemical messengers (enzymes).
-They can stimulate cancer cells to grow.
+Nilotinib is a type of targeted cancer drug called a tyrosine kinase inhibitor (TKI).
+Tyrosine kinases are proteins that act as chemical messengers and can stimulate cancer cells to grow.

-Nilotinib blocks a tyrosine kinase protein called Bcr-Abl.
-The protein is made by chronic myeloid leukaemia cells that have an abnormal chromosome called the Philadelphia chromosome.
-Blocking this protein stops the leukaemia cells growing.
-95 out of 100 people with CML (95%) have the Philadelphia chromosome.
+Nilotinib blocks a tyrosine kinase protein called BCR-ABL.
+The protein is made by CML cells that have an abnormal chromosome called the Philadelphia chromosome.
+Blocking this protein stops the leukaemia cells that have the Philadelphia chromosome growing.
+Most people with CML have the Philadelphia chromosome.